mssola/conventions/cpp.md

 one space on each side, except for `.`, `->`, `.*` and `->*`.
 Unary operators have one single space before them, but zero spaces after.
-Postfix increment & decrement operators don't have any space before them and, conversely, prefix increment & decrement operator don't have any space after them.
+Postfix increment & decrement operators don't have any space before them and, conversely, prefix increment & decrement operators don't have any space after them.
 The rationale for all this is K&R.

 If one expression does not fit on one line, attempt to wrap it after an